Welcome to Fort Drum, New York

 * Once a pass is obtained, pass holders may enter Fort Drum via any gate that is open.

-* Any individual attempting to access Fort Drum without a DoD ID card or a Directorate of Emergency Services-approved pass will be redirected to Lt.
+* Any individual attempting to access Fort Drum without a DoD ID card or a Directorate of Emergency Services-approved pass will be redirected to the VCC outside of Lt.
 Gen. Paul Cerjan / Main Gate to be properly vetted, even those in uniform.

 ** DoD ID card holders: